 The Best Sugar Cookies

 Star Mint Meringues

-Despite their size, these adorable little chocolate Christmas cookies pack big espresso flavor.
-Before serving, drizzle them with melted chocolate for even more sweetness!
+We can’t stop buzzing about these java-infused freezer-friendly cookies.
+Despite their small size (about 1 inch), these adorable chocolate Christmas cookies pack big espresso flavor even after their freezer time of up to three months.
+Before serving, drizzle them with melted chocolate for a pretty topper.

-Go ahead and reap the praises for these ridiculously easy andadorable-looking cookies.
-Nab the green candy disks in your grocer's baking aisle or at a hobby store.
+These make-ahead, freezer cookies are cute as a button.
+Go ahead and reap the praises for these ridiculously easy and adorable-looking treats.
+Nab the green candy disks in your grocer's baking aisle or at a crafts store.

 Candied Ginger and Orange Icebox Cookies